 Data takes many shapes and forms - one of the most common data structure being lists/arrays.
 Strings are, essentially, sequences of alphanumeric characters.
-The parallel between these is apparent, and we oftentimes convert between one and the other.
+The parallel between these is apparent, and we often convert between one and the other.

 In this guide, we'll take a look at how to convert/collect a list to a string in Python.

 Convert List to String in Python with join()